WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 TEST_VISTA_FRESH and TEST_VISTA_SETUP
 ``````````````````````````````````````

-There is an option that is not needed to run the testing but may become useful.
 The TEST_VISTA_FRESH option will show up during configuration of the VistA
 Testing.
-It uses a series of Python scripts to clean the database of the VistA
+When this option is selected, a series of Python scripts will be
+configured to clean the database of the VistA instance.
+These scripts would be
-instance.
-This would all be done during the build phase of a nightly
+executed during the build phase of a nightly dashboard submission.
-dashboard submission.

-This combination can also configure the VistA instance and set up a fictional
+The TEST_VISTA_SETUP option can be used to configure the VistA instance and
-environment within VistA with fake patients, doctors and nurses, and a simple
+set up a fictional environment within VistA with fake patients, doctors and
-clinic.
-This information is required to be there for the functional tests to
+nurses, and a simple clinic.
+This information is required to be there for the
-complete successfully.
+functional tests to complete successfully.

 .. figure:: http://code.osehra.org/content/named/SHA1/6b856178-cmakeGUIFreshcallout.png
    :align: center